 - Graphs of rate, amplitude, deviation and beat error

 - Allen deviation for assessment of timebase stability

 - Escape wheel eccentricity histogram etc

-A couple of years ago I built me a professional sound and video studio.
-The audio/video control-room includes a tri-amplified clone of Lipinski L-707 monitor system speakers, with two sub-bass units added.
-The sound performance and definition is just incredible at 22 Hz - 20 kHz acoustic bandwidth.
+A couple of years ago I built me a professional studio.
+The audio control-room included a tri-amplified clone of Lipinski L-707 monitor system speakers, with two sub-bass units added.
+The sound performance and definition was just incredible at 22 Hz - 20 kHz acoustic bandwidth.

-The sound studio also contains a number of quality musical instruments, like synths, guitars, bass and Roland electronic V-drums.
-I also have guitar and bass amps and an EV PA-system for in-house rehersals and the fantastic electronic Yamaha N3 Avant Grand Piano for the critical piano virtuoso.
+The sound studio also contained a number of quality musical instruments, like synths, guitars, bass and Roland electronic V-drums.
+I also had guitar and bass amps and an EV PA-system for in-house rehersals and the fantastic electronic Yamaha N3 Avant Grand Piano for the critical piano virtuoso.

-Some of my productions are Tino Gonzales (US R&B guitarrist) and Susanne Ekberg (opera).
+Some of my productions are with Tino Gonzales (US R&B guitarist) and Susanne Ekberg (opera).

 Yes, I am an incurable four-wheel-drive addict, and have owned a number of Jeeps since the mid 1970's.